Dialectica

 Dialectica is a quarterly philosophy journal established in 1947 by Gaston Bachelard, Paul Bernays, and Ferdinand Gonseth.

-It was published byBlackwell between 2004 and 2019.
-Between 2020 and 2024, it was published in full open access.
+It was published by Blackwell between 2004 and 2019, then between 2020 and 2024 it was published by Philosophie.ch in full open access.
 It focuses on analytic philosophy and is the official journal of the European Society for Analytic Philosophy.

 The journal is considered among the most respected general journals in the discipline.